Airbnb Case Study

 -

-Regarding the filter section, what other factors could be added to create a more personalized user experience?
+Regarding the filter section, what other factors could be added to enhance the user experience?

 -